-- a. your ability to implement your mission proposal within the required timeframes (in accordance with these guidelines and the requirements see Appendix C and Appendix D) - b. your plan to manage your project, using the project proposal template provided, including how you will manage change, risk (including safety, technical, cyber security and national security), schedule, quality assurance, consortium and budget management - the capability of your project team, including your combined track record and your access to personnel with relevant skills and experience, including project management, technical staff and your specified independent committees - d. your access to any required finance, facilities, technology and intellectual property.
+- a. your ability to implement your mission proposal within the required timeframes (in accordance with these guidelines and the requirements see Appendix C and Appendix D) - b. your plan to manage your project and your track record on how you managed your stage 1 grant, including how you will manage change, risk (including safety, technical, cyber security and national security), schedule, quality assurance, consortium and budget management - c. the capability of your project team, including your combined track record (including through the stage 1 grant) and your access to personnel with relevant skills and experience, including project management, technical staff and your specified independent committees - d. your access to any required finance, facilities, technology and intellectual property.

-The mission requirements are expected to iterate over the project to meet mission needs.
-Your proposal must include consideration of how you will manage any changes.
+The mission requirements will iterate over the project to meet mission needs.
+Your project proposal and PDR must include consideration of how you propose to manage this change.